Peanut Butter Oatmeal Chocolate Chip Cookies

 In my opinion, most gluten free flour blends are overpriced and texture can vary quite a bit.

-While this recipe calls for maple syrup, some readers in the comments below have substituted honey for great results.
+While this recipe calls for maple syrup, some readers in the comments below have substituted honey with great results.

 I personally use maple syrup and honey interchangeably, so feel free to use whichever one you have on hand!

 Yes!
-Just substitute another butter, such as almond butter or sunflower seed butter.
+Just substitute another natural nut butter, such as almond butter or sunflower seed butter.

 Do you grind up the oats first?